 - analyse and synthesise evidence and learning from ICF programmes

-Itad is applying an innovative approach, combining realist evaluation with process tracing to understand how, why, for whom and in what circumstances interventions work or not.
-We are applying this approach to portfolio-level evaluations on:
+Itad applied an innovative approach, combining realist evaluation with process tracing to understand how, why, for whom and in what circumstances interventions work or not.
+We applied this approach to portfolio-level evaluations on:

 - how integrating climate finance into development programmes affects climate change outcomes

 - how ICF programmes influence the mobilisation of private finance into low-carbon markets